StevenBlack/vocab/million-dollar-words.md

 ### bootless
 Useless; fruitless; to no avail.
-Thus the line from Shakespeare's sonnet ".. . and trouble deaf Heaven with my bootless cries" does not refer to someone praying with his shoes off.
+Thus the line from Shakespeare's sonnet "... and trouble deaf Heaven with my bootless cries" does not refer to someone praying with his shoes off.

 ### boulevardier
 A man-about-town; the kind of guy who makes sure he's seen at the trendiest restaurants and the hippest clubs.
 The model/artist/fashion set.
-Pronounced BOOL-A 'VAR'DEER.

 ### bovine
 Scientists use this phrase to classify the family that includes buffalo, kudus, oxen and cows.
 Often used derogatorily to describe fat, lazy dullards who move slowly and always seem to be chewing their cuds.
-Pronounced BO-VINE.

 ### bowdlerize